 The Onsite Coordinator – functions as the hospital’s COS Liaison, provides Program oversight, and is responsible for the quality of the onsite experience.
 The Onsite Coordinator partners with COS Faculty to ensure each Learner is progressing as planned.
-The Onsite Coordinator and COS Faculty work together, using dashboards to monitor Learner progress, in order to promptly make Program corrections and to intervene as needed with Learners and other team members.
+The Onsite Coordinator and COS Faculty work together, using dashboards to monitor Learner progress and to intervene as needed with Learners and other team members.

 Department Manager – is key to the successful integration of the Learner and the Learner’s new skills and knowledge into the care team.

 Preceptor - might be assigned to a Learner in any COS Program that has defined Competencies.
 They would be the person primarily responsible for verifying completion of Competencies by the Learner.

 Mentor - might be assigned to a Learner in any COS Program.
 Most often this occurs in Transition-to-Practice Programs when the Preceptor’s work is finished and the nurse has been deemed competent to practice independently.
 Mentors work with the nurse in a less formal way than the Preceptor, meeting occasionally, providing guidance and counsel throughout their time together.

 Clinical Expert / Nurse Educator - may be identified for any COS Program.
 They would most often be associated with Competency Validation as the reviewer.
 They may also be involved in customizing the COS Program for the specific hospital.
 An example would be the Wound Care Nurse identifying hospital protocol and products to be added to COS module for that hospital.
 The Wound Care Nurse as Clinical Expert would create the material to be added to the COS course.
 COS Faculty would then publish that material in the COS module.

 COS has developed evidence-based programs delivered in a cutting edge virtual classroom that are accessible any time on all devices.
 Program courses are collections of learning modules, virtual simulations, and competency assignments.
 Learners are engaged in conversation using email coaching, cohort conferences, and virtual office.